Victoria - 940 Caledonia Avenue

 Residents and Services

-Onsite support services will include:
+Onsite support services at Caledonia Place include:

 • Minimum 3 staff onsite 24/7